directgate/directgate/README.md

 **What it does:**

 - Works behind NAT - no port forwarding, no firewall changes, no static IP
-- End-to-end encrypted (AES-256-SIV) at the application layer, independent of transport - terminal, file manager, editor, and signaling
+- End-to-end encrypted (AES-256-SIV) at the application layer, independent of transport
 - Peer-to-peer over WebRTC whenever possible; the relay never sees plaintext
 - Terminal, file manager, and a browser-based code editor over a single connection
-- Ultra-low-latency remote desktop over WebRTC - video is end-to-end encrypted with DTLS-SRTP; P2P when possible and TURN fallback <sup>beta</sup>
+- Ultra-low-latency remote desktop over WebRTC (DTLS-SRTP), with P2P when possible and TURN fallback beta <sup>beta</sup>
 - Full file manager experience with upload/download, rename, copy, move, and delete
 - Advanced file search, image/video playback, and drag-and-drop between devices
 - Multiple concurrent sessions multiplexed over one link